michaelbolanos/SecCheck/README.md

 I am going through the materials and quizzes and making progress.
 I try and practice code at least 2-4 hours everyday now, that also involves watching YouTube, reading up on individual topics, trying stuff in my IDE (PyCharm), and Idle sometimes.

-I made a simple GUI (with PySimpleGUI, and Tkinter), and I created an EXE for Windows and an app for Mac (need to output for Linux.)
+I made a simple GUI (with PySimpleGUI, and Tkinter), and with Pyinstaller I created an EXE for Windows and an app for Mac (need to output for Linux.)